scrainie/SCDatePicker/README.md

         datePickerTextField.dateDelegate = self
         datePickerTextField.datetype = .date

-##Options

-There are the basic three UIDatePicker options to choose from:
+There are the basic three UIDatePicker options to choose from
 1. Date
 2. DateAndTime
 3. CountDownTimer

-Use .datetype to select choice using:
+Use .datetype to select choice using
 1. date
 2. time
 3. countdown